Course Code: CHC52015

-- Ability to undertake a 120 hour of work placement in a regulated care service
+- Must have the ability to undertake a work placement at a regulated care service.

-Students will need to successfully complete all units in this course to receive certificate of CHC43015 Certificate IV in Ageing Support.
+Students will need to successfully complete all units in this course to receive a certificate.
 Learners who partially complete the qualification will receive a Statement of Attainment for the units they are deemed competent.

 This qualification enables the student to seek employment in the following job roles: